 Sully was named after the heroic pilot, Sully Sullenberger, who safely landed a passenger plane on the Hudson River.
 This horse is like Sully because he also is calm, level-headed, wise, and reserved.

-Sully is a 12 year-old, red sorrel, American Quarter Horse.
+Sully is a sorrel (chestnut for our English riders) American Quarter Horse.
 His previous owner rode him down busy streets, on the trails, and in horse competitions.
 He has a very smooth walk and trot, which makes him very fun to ride.
 He loves peppermints!

-"Hazel" is a 37-inch-tall, 5-year-old miniature horse.
+Hazel is a 37-inch-tall miniature horse.
 Her color is red-dun with a dorsal stripe.
 Her mellow, respectful temperament makes her a wonderful part of the team.
 She can be safely groomed and lead by children, the elderly, and those who are not mobile.
 She is tall enough to be ridden and driven, and she is great at jumping over obstacles.
 She is learning showmanship patterns to compete against the big horses.

-Moe is the newest member of the team.
-He was donated to the program last summer by a wonderful family who knew Moe was not ready for retirement.
+Moe was donated to the program by a wonderful family who knew he was not ready for retirement.
 He is a 20 something Quarter Horse who is dependable and quiet.
 He has smooth gaits that are very comfortable.
 He has quickly become a center favorite!